Hot Springs

 Underestimating course count

-nine Village courses sounds like plenty, but without a plan you will default to Granada twice and miss the range of what is here.
+Nine Village courses sounds like plenty, but without a plan you will default to Granada twice and miss the range of what is here.

 • !